gk646/teilpunkt/README.md

 ### Deployment

-- Runs only on recent GNU/Linux
+- Runs only on Linux kernel
 - All unneeded ports blocked (with setup.sh)
 - Core dumps disabled (with setup.sh)
 - Use of locking and blocking sensitive memory regions